 Its always a good idea to liberally apply a cuticle oil before and after having acrylics done.
 This will help your natural nails strengthen.
 Here is the best natural product on Amazon.

-6. You Can Have Naturally Thin Nails
+You Have Naturally Thin Nails

 Some people have naturally thin nails, while others have naturally thicker nails.